Backward-curved centrifugal fan impeller on the Jitamitra shop floor

 Bearing life (design target)L10h ≥ 40,000 h continuouslonger L10 on application

-The BC wheel is job-proven across 1,337–100,000 CMH and 25–610 mmWC on real builds; the published ~800 mmWC ceiling is the software-validated structural figure, and flow / power to the canon envelope is engineered-to-order on enquiry.
+The BC wheel is job-proven across 1,337–100,000 CMH and 25–610 mmWC on real builds; the published ~800 mmWC ceiling is the engineering-validated structural figure, and flow / power to the canon envelope is engineered-to-order on enquiry.
 Once dust becomes more than a light loading, or where the duty needs higher pressure at a given size, the honest pick is the Backward-Curved Plate family or a Radial-family wheel — we will tell you which.

 How a Jitamitra Backward-Curved fan is specified